Pendle Hill - Girraween

 Pendle Hill - Girraween shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Vocational pathways are also well-represented among residents aged 15 and above, with advanced diplomas accounting for 9.4% and certificates representing 12.0% of all qualifications held.
-Educational participation in Pendle Hill - Girraween is notably high, with 35.4% of residents currently enrolled in formal education.
-This includes 14.4% enrolled in primary education, 7.8% in secondary education, and 6.0% pursuing tertiary education.
-The area's four schools have a combined enrollment reaching 2,625 students.
-Pendle Hill - Girraween demonstrates significant socio-educational advantages and academic achievement, with an Index of Community Socio-Educational Advantage (ICSEA) score of 1119.
-Education provision in the area is balanced, with three primary schools and one secondary school serving distinct age groups.
+This includes 14.4% in primary education, 7.8% in secondary education, and 6.0% pursuing tertiary education.
+The area has 4 schools with a combined enrollment of 2,625 students as of the latest available data.
+Pendle Hill - Girraween demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1119.
+Education provision is balanced, with 3 primary schools and 1 secondary school serving distinct age groups.

 Frequently Asked Questions - Education